serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 export default server
 ```

 In `server.js` we're defining a custom method, `makeReady`, on our new Hapi server instance to register our plugins.
 Normally, you'd want to call `server.start()` in the callback for `server.register()`, but instead we're using `server.inject()` to inject the HTTP request event from Lambda, because we're not using Hapi to listen to HTTP events.

-We're separating the two pieces this way because, if we called `server.register()` on every invocation of our Serverless event handler, Hapi would throw an error complaining that we've already registered the given plugins.
-Even though our function only executes on invocation, on first invocation the `server` newly-created server instance is kept 'frozen' until either more requests come in and the instance is 'thawed', or a period of time passes with no requests and it is destroyed.
+If we called `server.register()` on every invocation of our Serverless event handler, Hapi would throw an error complaining that we've already registered the given plugins.
+Our function only executes on invocation, but on first invocation the newly-created `server` instance is kept frozen until 'thawed' by a new request, or else it is destroyed after a long enough period with no requests.

 > Rule of thumb: if your server creates singletons that are expected to live for the duration of the server's uptime, avoid accidentally creating multiple instances of those singletons as a side effect of your event handler.